chililisoup/BigSignWriter/README.md

 To check that your alignment is good, I like to copy three blocks `███` onto both sides of each line, then modify each line until all the blocks are in line with each other.

-A massively helpful tool to aid in this process is [Symbol Chat](https://modrinth.com/mod/symbol-chat), which adds a menu where you can filter every available unicode character by their width, among other things.
+A massively helpful tool to aid in this process is [Symbol Chat](https://modrinth.com/mod/symbol-chat), which adds a menu where you can filter every available Unicode character by their width, among other things.

 </details>